 4. Access to the Cloud

 Advancements in Cloud technology have now better equipped the home office, enabling remote workers to have instant access to the data and tools needed to carry out their work effectively.
 Forbes reports that 83% of businesses will be in the Cloud by 2020, increasing the opportunity for more and more employees to work in a location that best suits them.
-With this is mind, offering flexible and secure access to the Cloud can make a real difference to the future of your business without compromising your security, telephony, call recording or contact centre.
-For this you will need secure and resilient data hosting achieved through managed servers, and disaster recovery which will guarantee service continuity in the event of an outage.
+With this is mind, offering flexible and secure access to the Cloud can make a real difference to the future of your business without compromising your security, telephony, call recording or contact center.
+For this, you will need secure and resilient data hosting achieved through managed servers, and disaster recovery which will guarantee service continuity in the event of an outage.

 Looking to boost your connectivity to enable remote working for your employees?
 Simply get in touch to see how we can help.